Ebele Obi (bio)

-Joshua Jeffrey is a first-year Master of Public Administration and Master of Planning student at the University of Southern California.
-He chose Price for its academic focus in local government, career development programs, and unparalleled professional network.
-Joshua serves as the Vice President of Administration for the Foothill Trails District Neighborhood Council.
-He is passionate about environmental stewardship, and has worked to expand community access to municipal resources throughout the northeast San Fernando Valley.
+Joshua Jeffrey is a second-year Master of Public Administration and Master of Planning candidate at the University of Southern California.
+He chose Price for its academic emphasis in local government, career development programs, and unparalleled professional network.
+He is a City/County Management Fellow and serves on the executive board of ICMA@USC.
+Prior to attending graduate school, Joshua earned a Bachelor of Science in Applied and Computational Mathematics from the University of Washington.
+He currently works for the City of La Cañada Flintridge as a Management Intern.
 When he isn’t busy searching for parking at a civic meeting downtown, Joshua enjoys exploring Los Angeles and playing music.

 Ryan Lutz is originally from Sacramento, CA and graduated from Wabash College with a B.A. degree in English literature and creative writing.
 He is currently pursuing a Master in Public Administration with a specialization in Art’s Leadership.
 Previously Ryan worked as the Strategic Partnerships Manager at SFFILM in San Francisco for four years.
 Ryan has published creative work in BULL: Men’s Fiction, and The Acentos Review, and he also wrote and produced a short film that has been accepted into the Twin Cities Black Film Festival and the Royal Starr Film Festival.
 Ryan has an interest in public and private partnerships and is researching the ways media affects public sentiment and the governance process.
 Ryan chose USC’s Price School of Public Policy because of its interdisciplinary approach to complex problems and its unparalleled network of alumni.